|

 - Yellow Submarine *** - Delightful animated musical features the

-Beatles as musicians bringing color back to a drab world.
+Beatles as musicians bringing color back to a world gone blue.

 1969

-- A Boy Named Charlie Brown *** - The Charles Schultz comic strip
+- A Boy Named Charlie Brown *** - The beloved Charles Schultz comic strip

 inspired this charming animated musical.